cisco-pxgrid/cloud-sdk-go/README.md

 }
 ```

-### Load already linked tenants during restart
+### Setup already linked tenants

-In case the app needs to be restarted for some reason, the linked tenant do not have to be relinked.
+If the app needs to be restarted, use the stored tenant info to re-link.
-They can simply be loaded back as shown the following example:

 ```go
 tenant, err := app.SetTenant("tenant-id", "tenant-name", "tenant-api-token")